| | | |

-Homemade Water Walls are a great fun summer activity.
+Homemade Water Walls are a great summer activity.
 We usually make one at the start of summer and leave it in place for as long as it survives.
+You can be creative and use a trellis, a fence, or anything else you can wrap tubing around.
+Add buckets and funnels for a summer of watery fun.

-Our DIY water walls are great fun and easy to set up with just a few supplies.
+Our DIY water wall ideas are easy to set up with just a few supplies and work well in a school environment or garden at home.

 Why Build a DIY Water Wall?